metacpan/metacpan-cpan-extracted/distros/W/Web-Mention/README.md

 # SERIALIZATION

-To serialize a Web::Mention object into JSON, enable [the JSON module's "convert\_blessed" feature](https://metacpan.org/pod/JSON#convert_blessed), and then use one of that module's JSON-encoding functions on this object.
-This will result in a JSON string containing all the pertinent information about the webmention, including its verification status, any content and metadata fetched from the target, and so on.

-To unserialize a Web::Mention object serialized in this way, first decode it into an unblessed hash reference via [JSON](https://metacpan.org/pod/JSON), and then pass that as the single argument to [the FROM\_JSON class method](#from_json).
+To serialize a Web::Mention object, use ["as\_json"](#as_json), which returns a JSON string that you can store in any way you wish.
+You can later "inflate" it into a Web::Mention object through the ["new\_from\_json"](#new_from_json) class method.

+Note that a verified webmention might serialize to a significantly larger JSON string than an unverified one: it might include a complete copy of the source document, its parsed microformats (if any), author information, and various other metadata.
+Unverified webmentions, on the other hand, will likely contain little data other that their source and target URLs.

+This is all normal; verified webmentions just have more luggage.

 # NOTES AND BUGS